Smile4ever/Neat-URL/Neat URL-webext/README.md

 * a nice animation in the toolbar (can be changed or disabled)
 * domain-specific blocked parameters (to reach feature parity with Pure URL)
 * wildcard domain-specific blocked parameters
+* wildcard at the end of blocked parameters (general or domain-specific)